A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-We now define a transform of the path signature called the log signature.
-The log signature essentially corresponds to taking the formal logarithm of the signature in the algebra of formal power series.
+We now define a transform of the signature called the log-signature.
+The log-signature is nothing but the logarithm of the signature in the algebra of formal power series.
+For a power series